+I originally published this post in 2011, but the information is still relevant for families traveling with small children.
 Our family has not had a travelling vacation since my son was three, four years ago.
 So, when we found out I was going to the Savvy Blogging Summit in Colorado Springs, we decided to take a family vacation.
-Unlike our previous vacations when we travelled with one child, we were now travelling with three children, two of who are still in diapers and under age three.
+Unlike our previous vacations when we traveled with one child, we were now travelling with three children, two of who are still in diapers and under age three.
+We used these six tips for travelling with small children to make our road trip smoother.

 The trip was not totally smooth, and we certainly had our moments of suffering from lack of planning, but overall we had an enjoyable family vacation and I learned quite a bit at the Savvy Blogging Summit.